litehelpers/cordova-sqlite-evmax-ext-workers-legacy-build-free/README.md

 ## SECURITY TODO(s)

-- XHR URI request mechanism needs a secret code mechanism, like they have in the Cordova framework

-TBD NOTE (only an issue if app loads external content)
+- XHR URI request mechanism needs a secret code mechanism, like they have in the Cordova framework (only a security issue in case app loads external content)

 ## Usage in web worker(s)